 Sometimes the biggest flavors are delivered in the smallest packages.
-Think the bitter kick of a Kalamata olive, the bite of a peppercorn, or the surge of sweetness from a ripe blueberry.
 When applied to South Carolina heirloom foods, this adage is perhaps best reflected in the benne seed.
-These diminutive pearls (pronounced “bennie”) are similar to commercial sesame seed, but with big differences.
+These diminutive pearls (pronounced "bennie") are similar to commercial sesame seed, but with big differences.

 Though they don't have as much oil as sesame - 60 percent vs. benne's 45 percent, per Dr. David Shields, heirloom food expert and chair of the Carolina Gold Rice Foundation - benne provided a less costly alternative to lard and imported olive oils during antebellum days.